siso/packer-templates/README.md

 ## Synopsis

-Packer templates to build server images based on Debian.
+Packer templates to build Debian images for Vagrant and VirtualBox.

 ## Prerequisites
 You will need the following software on your local host: